 What do you mean, you didn’t enter the ballot?
 Your only option, then, for the world’s only Grand Slam to be played on grass, is to shell out loads on a package from an official agent, or to knock off two great British institutions at once, and learn to wait in The Queue (note caps.)

-Will Audi stump up for sponsorship again this year?
-Whichever way, the trick is to avoid stilettos – you get stuck in the grass when you tread in the divots – and to go and see the pony lines.
+It is one of the most glamorous fixtures on the sporting and social calendars, attracting Royalty, celebrities and VIPs to this headline event.
+However, there is no better leveller than treading in the divots.
+The trick is to avoid stilettos – you get stuck in the grass.
+Whilst flattening out the grass, go and see the pony lines.
 Watch the Coronation Cup, pretend you understood it, and then buzz off to the party tents.

 Ticket prices to be confirmed.